What you need to know about high blood pressure

 - Family history.
 If mom, dad or someone else in your family has a history of high blood pressure, you have an increased risk yourself.

 - Age.
-As you age, the risk for developing high blood pressure increases.
+As you age, the risk of developing high blood pressure increases.

 - Sex.
 It is more common for men to have high blood pressure than women.